Anduril Industries: Since 2017

 In February 2021, The Times reported that the Royal Marines had been testing Anduril's Ghost drone to provide video of targets for frontline use.
 In April, Anduril acquired Area-I, a company producing drones capable of being launched from larger aircraft.
 Area-I had previously contracted for U.S. government agencies, including the Army, Air Force, Navy, and NASA.
 Area-I was an Atlanta-based technology startup which developed surveillance drones for government clients.
 It was founded by aerospace researchers from the Georgia Institute of Technology, and was funded largely through government contracts, including SBIR.
 In June, Anduril announced in Series D funding from Andreessen Horowitz, 8VC, Founders Fund, General Catalyst, Lux Capital, Valor Equity Partners, and D1 Capital Partners.
 This increased their valuation to $4.6bn, double that of July 2020.
 The funding round was led by investor and entrepreneur Elad Gil.
 In July, the BBC reported that the Royal Navy had used Ghost drones in an autonomous drone test to provide live feeds of targets.

-In June 2023, Anduril acquired rocket engine company Adranos, giving the company access to technology for developing solid rocket motors for missiles and space launch.
-In September 2023, Anduril acquired North Carolina-based autonomous aircraft developer, Blue Force Technologies.
+In June 2022, Anduril entered a contract with the United Kingdom Home Office titled ‘CCTC – Common Operating Picture and Command Interface (COPCI)’, valued at £16,087,370; it was renewed at £21,086,291 as of 2025.
+As part of this contract, at least fourteen Maritime Sentry Towers have been identified between Hastings and Ramsgate.

 In September 2023, Anduril engineers tested a live warhead on the Altius-700M.
 Anduril said that the "system was accurate and effective against the chosen target".

 In January 2024, Anduril was one of five vendors contracted by the US Air Force for the development of collaborative combat aircraft.
 In April 2024, the U.S. Army Defense Innovation Unit selected Anduril to develop a software framework, for robotic combat vehicle payloads.
 In August Anduril raised billion in series F funding led by Founders Fund and Sands Capital, valuing the company at $14bn.
 The proceeds were to establish manufacturing facilities for autonomous weapons systems.

 On July 12, 2024, Anduril and its executives were sanctioned by the Chinese government due to arms sales over Taiwan.

 In January 2025, Anduril Industries announced plans to build a $1 billion manufacturing facility in Pickaway County, Ohio to produce weapons systems, including aerial and maritime drones equipped with its Lattice software.
 The Lattice platform had been selected by the U.S. Space Force in 2024 for use in surveillance networks.
 Anduril has also collaborated with OpenAI to enhance defence systems designed to protect military personnel from drone threats.

 In June 2025, Anduril Industries raised from venture capital firms, including Founders Fund and 1789 Capital.
+In March 2026, Anduril was reported to raise a $4 billion round at a $60 billion valuation, led by Andreessen Horowitz and Thrive Capital.